8 Tips on Managing Rosacea for Good!

 8. CALM ROSACEA FLARES WHEN THEY HAPPEN - Even when you’ve done everything right, you can still end up having a flare up.
 To calm down inflammation during a rosacea flare, use ice packs.
 You can wrap them in a clean towel and apply them directly to the affected areas.
 Another favorite hack of mine is using cold green tea bags!
 Green tea has anti-inflammatory properties.
 Steep the green tea bags in ice water for 3-5 minutes and then apply them directly to the affected areas.

-Green tea extracts can also be helpful.
-I love SkinScript’s Vitamin C/Green Tea Serum.
+Vitamin C can also be helpful.
 Vitamin C helps to combat redness, strengthen capillaries and counteract inflammation too, so this product is extra effective for rosacea skin.

 Overall, avoiding triggers, reducing inflammation, increasing hydration and avoiding products and services that can contribute to flare ups can help to keep your rosacea in check.
 Additionally, I encourage you to work with an esthetician who specializes in rosacea and can help guide you through this process and keep you on track.